mesuk/ChannelsApi/README.md

 Before providing channel, it will automatically initialize authorization/authentication and generate sessionToken.
 Each channel may have different security mechanism.
 In this case it will implement on it's on Auth class

-* Step 2: Access Post List
+* API 2: Access Post List

   `List<FacebookPost> facebookPosts = facebookChannel.getChannelsActionService().facebookPostList();`

 Here, we have channel and using it's action service it will call SDK/Background Service to fetch posts

-* Step 3: Create Post
+* API 3: Create Post

   `FacebookPost facebookPost = facebookChannel.getChannelsActionService().createFacebookPost(buildFacebookPost());`

+* API 4: Search Resource
+  `List<FacebookPost> fbSearchedPost = facebookChannel.getChannelsActionService().facebookSearch("keyword");`

+ Here user will search on channel using keyword.

+* API 5: Delete Resource by id

+  `boolean isPostDeleted = facebookChannel.getChannelsActionService().deletePost(facebookPost.getId());`

+Here, user will delete resources using resource id.

 Using channel, user can upload facebook post using SDK/API call.
 This API is facebook specific, if any other channel require create post facility, it have to implement fron their end.